GET STARTED | Get Your Fair Cash Offer Today

 Can I sell my rental property in Georgia if the tenants won’t leave?

-Absolutely, you can sell your rental property even if your tenants are not ready to leave, but remember, you can’t just kick them out because you’re selling.
+Absolutely.
+You can sell your rental property even if your tenants are not ready to leave.
+But remember: you can’t just kick them out because you’re selling.
 In Georgia, tenants are protected by their lease agreements.
 The smartest choice is to either wait for the lease to finish, work out a cash for keys deal, or find a cash buyer who is okay with buying the property while the tenant is still living there.

 Do I have to notify tenants before selling my rental property in Georgia?

 Yes.
 Georgia law requires landlords to notify tenants if they plan to sell.
-If the tenant has a month to month lease, you must give at least 60 days’ notice to terminate.
+If the tenant has a month-to-month lease, you must give at least 60 days’ notice to terminate.
 For fixed-term leases, the tenant is typically allowed to stay until the lease ends, even if ownership changes hands.

 What happens to the tenant when I sell the property?